Govt allocates additional 1.7 lakh vials of Amphotericin-B to states, UTs: Gowda | Health

 Govt allocates additional 1.7 lakh vials of Amphotericin-B to states, UTs: Gowda

 The government has allocated an additional 1.7 lakh vials of Amphotericin-B drug, used to treat black fungus infection, to states and union territories, Union Minister Sadananda Gowda said on Wednesday.
-They believe that Mucormycosis may be triggered by the use of steroids, a life-saving treatment for severe and critically ill COVID-19 patients.
+Ensuring adequate availability and smooth supply of Amphotericin-B across the country, additional 1,70,000 vials of the drug have been allocated to all the StatesUTs Central Institutions today, the chemicals and fertilisers minister tweeted.

 - Country: